Aaron-Bopp/TIM/40_Evergreens/True optimism is acknowledging the suffering of the world and defying it anyway.md

 #### [[True optimism is acknowledging the suffering of the world and defying it anyway]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-True optimism is an evolution of hope, becaues [[Hope is not optimism it is a practice for producing change]], and true optimism is the fulfillment of this mindset.
+True optimism is an evolution of hope, because [[Hope is not optimism it is a practice for producing change]], and true optimism is the fulfillment of this mindset.

 Most see optimism as an [[ignorance|ignorant]] understanding of an unjust world, but this belief leads to the fallacy of [[Sadness is enlightenment and happiness is delusion]] which is refuted by the fact [[Realism must acknowledge optimism's existence and effectiveness]].